GwynethLlewelyn/author-category-forked/readme.txt

 == Changelog ==
  = 0.10 =
-* Started fixing everything to become compatible with PHP 8.2 and WP 6.3.2
+* Started fixing everything to become compatible with PHP 8.2 and WP 6.3.2.
+* Try to adhere to the WordPress Coding Standards as much as possible, using PHP Code Sniffer and PHP Mess Detector to properly clean up code.

  = 0.8 =
-Added POT file for translations.
+* Added POT file for translations.
-Added french translation.
+* Added french translation.
-Fixed translation loading to an earlest time to allow panel translation.
+* Fixed translation loading to an earlest time to allow panel translation.

  = 0.7 =
-updated simple panel version.
+* Updated simple panel version.
-added textdomain to plugin and to option panel. wrapped checkboxes with labels categoires are now ordered by name.
+* Added textdomain to plugin and to option panel.
+* Wrapped checkboxes with labels.
+* Categories are now ordered by name.

  = 0.6 =
 Fixed xmlrpc posting issue.
-Added an option panel to allow configuration of multiple categories. added An action hook `in_author_category_metabox`
+* Added an option panel to allow configuration of multiple categories.
+* Added an action hook `in_author_category_metabox`.

  = 0.5 =
-Added post by mail category limitation.
+* Added post by mail category limitation.

  = 0.4 =
-Added support for multiple categories per user. added option to remove user selected category.
+* Added support for multiple categories per user.
+* Added option to remove user selected category.

  = 0.3 =
-added plugin links,
+* Added plugin links,
-added XMLRPC and Quickpress support changed category save function from save_post to default input_tax field. added a function to overwrite default category option per user.
+* Added XMLRPC and Quickpress support.
+* Changed category save function from `save_post` to default `input_tax` field.
+* Added a function to overwrite default category option per user.

  = 0.2 =
-Fixed admin profile update issue.
+* Fixed admin profile update issue.

  = 0.1 =
-initial release
+* Initial release.